Survivor Advocacy Groups

 The Phoenix 11

-Since 2018, the Canadian Centre and the National Center for Missing and Exploited Children (NCMEC) have been working with the Phoenix 11, a group of survivors whose child sexual abuse was recorded, and in the majority of cases, distributed online.
+Since 2018, C3P and the National Center for Missing and Exploited Children (NCMEC) have been working with the Phoenix 11, a group of survivors whose child sexual abuse was recorded, and in the majority of cases, distributed online.
 This group has banded together as a powerful force to challenge the inadequate responses to the prevalence of child sexual abuse images on the internet.

 The Chicago Males

-In 2019, the Canadian Centre started working with a group of male survivors, to learn about their experiences, and better understand the unique social stigma males face around sexual abuse.
+In 2019, C3P started working with a group of male survivors, to learn about their experiences, and better understand the unique social stigma males face around sexual abuse.
 This group is working together to advocate for much needed change in addressing online child sexual abuse and supporting survivors.

 The Aramid Collective